Alec Reed: Womankind Worldwide

 As with Ethiopiaid, Womankind Worldwide was set up with a £1m donation from Reed in 1989.
 The charity supports women suffering from abuse, neglect and illness; it also educates against female circumcision and child marriage.
 Patrons include Kate Adie, Sandi Toksvig and Lady Helena Kennedy QC.
 In 2006 WomanKind Worldwide was merged with Women at Risk, a UK charity founded by Reed in 1997 which works in support of women suffering physical and mental abuse.
-Women at Risk generated over £1million for beneficiaries, including female survivors of acid attacks. the charity work with more than 40 partner organisations in 15 countries and claims to have reached millions of women and their families worldwide.
+Women at Risk generated over £1million for beneficiaries, including female survivors of acid attacks.
+The charity works with more than 40 partner organisations in 15 countries and claims to have reached millions of women and their families worldwide.

 Reed Restart

 Founded in HMP Holloway in 1993, Reed Restart was a not-for-profit charity dedicated the rehabilitation and assistance of women prisoners, helping them to become more employable on release.
 The pilot scheme at HMP Holloway was extended to provincial gaols, including Eastwood Park Women’s Prison.